I Don't Own Land and Want to Build A Home

 Tip #1 - Explore online before meeting with builders

 "Ready, set, Google!"
 Searching online is an excellent way to begin your research journey into homebuilding.
-You can start by searching for topics such as building a new home on your land, on-your-lot home builders near you, building a new home in a specific location such as Central Oregon, or anything else related to building a custom home that comes to your mind.
-The on-your-lot home building process is similar to building a custom home, with the main difference being that you will be working with a builder who specializes in value engineering and designing more affordable homes that do not cost millions of dollars.
-The goal is to build quality homes with the option of customizing the builder's stock house plans to fit your property's unique features and vision.
+You can start by searching for topics such as building a new home on your land, on-your-lot home builders near you, building a new home in a specific location, such as Central Oregon, or anything else related to building a custom home that comes to your mind.
+The on-your-lot home-building process is similar to building a custom home, with the main difference that you will work with a builder who specializes in value engineering and designing more affordable homes that do not cost millions.
+The goal is to build high-quality homes, with the option to customize the builder's stock house plans to fit your property's unique features and vision.

 Tip #2 - Shop Multiple Homebuilders

-When you are shopping for home builders, it is similar to the "date your builder" phase where you do not have to make any commitments.
+When shopping for home builders, it is like the "date your builder" phase, where you do not have to make any commitments.
 Instead, you can learn about what they offer and ask lots of questions.
-Some important questions to ask include what to look for when searching for land and if they work with local real estate agents who specialize in looking for land.
-If you get a referral from a builder, it can be a great way to get a warm recommendation to someone who knows the ins and outs of searching for land.
-Furthermore, if a builder is willing to look at land before you buy, it is even better.
-It is always in the builder's best interest to help you when looking at land and provide their professional expertise on the land you're considering for building.
-If your builder is too busy or does not offer this service, then move to the next, who will take their time to help guide your land-buying process.
-It is that important!
+Some important questions to ask include what to look for when searching for land and whether they work with local real estate agents who specialize in land.
+If you receive a referral from a builder, it can be a great way to get a warm recommendation from someone who knows the ins and outs of land searches.
+Furthermore, if a builder is willing to review land before you buy, that is even better.
+It is always in the builder's best interest to help you when evaluating land and to provide their professional expertise on the land you're considering for a build.
+If your builder is too busy or does not offer this service, move to the next builder who will take the time to guide your land-buying process.
+Is it that important?

 Quick Tip: When communicating with builders, you should ask which construction lenders they recommend.
-You will be able to find a few that specialize in construction loans, and you will hear the name of the lending institution from multiple builders to start your contact list for interviewing construction loan specialists when you are ready.
+You will find a few that specialize in construction loans, and you will hear the names of lending institutions from multiple builders to start your list of construction loan specialists to interview when you are ready.

 Tip #3 - No commitment land search

-When you are ready to start searching for land, it is recommended that you contact a local real estate agent or visit Zillow online to create land searches.
+When you are ready to start searching for land, it is recommended that you contact a local real estate agent or use Zillow to run land searches.
 By doing so, you will receive up-to-date land listings as soon as they hit the market.
-Once you have found a potential property, you can either drive by the lot or have a real estate agent set up a showing for you to walk the lot.
+Once you have found a potential property, you can either drive by the lot or have a real estate agent schedule a showing so you can walk the property.
 It’s important to take the route that you feel most comfortable with.
-Remember that the purpose of this process is to determine whether or not building your own home on a lot is right for you, so try to enjoy the ride!
+Remember that the purpose of this process is to determine whether building your own home on a lot is right for you, so try to enjoy the process!

 Ready to continue learning?
-Proceed to to step #4
+Proceed to step #4

 Tip #4 - Learn about land and construction loans

 Getting to know different construction loan lenders is crucial if you plan on building a new home on your lot.
-It will help you move fast in getting a loan approved and put your building lot under contract.
-Choosing a knowledgeable and skilled construction loan professional and lending institution is essential in home construction.
+It will help you move quickly to get a loan approved and put your building lot under contract.
+Choosing a knowledgeable, skilled construction loan professional and lending institution is essential for home construction.

-It's important to ask about their loan types, especially if you plan on buying land first and then waiting to build.
+It's important to ask about their loan types, especially if you plan to buy land first and then wait to build.
 You will need a land loan, which not all lenders offer.
-Some only provide all-in-one or two-step construction loans with a 12-month requirement that the home be completed within that time frame.
-If you're not ready, but you will be in a few years, a lot loan will be your ticket to securing your property for building.
+Some offer only all-in-one or two-step construction loans, with a 12-month requirement that the home be completed within that timeframe.
+If you're not ready yet but expect to be in a few years, many loans will be your ticket to securing property for construction.
 When the time is right to build, you can start your construction loan process.

 Wondering what's next?
 Move to step #5